Dried Fruit Winter Fruit Pie

 Gather it around the rolling pin and place it in the pie pan.

-Cut off excess dough, press neatly into the pan and crimp the edges.
+Trim edges and cut off excess dough, press neatly into the pan and crimp the edges.
+With a fork, prick the bottom of the pie shell.

 • Toss the scrapes back into the processor, turn it on and add just a drop or two of water until it comes together into a ball again.

-Place those on a parchment paper and pop into the fridge until ready to use.
+Roll the dough out, press shapes with a cookie cutter, placing each on a parchment paper lined pan, brush the tops with a little cream and pop into the fridge until ready to use.
 Now let's make the filling!

 • Preheat oven to 350

-Place a parchment paper on a cookie sheet (drips).
+Place a piece parchment paper on a cookie sheet in case there are drips.

 • Filling

-Soak the dried fruit in rum while peeling and chopping or shredding the apples.
+In a small bowl soak the dried fruit in rum while peeling shredding the apples.

-• In a large bowl combine apples, lemon juice, lightly whisked egg, dried fruit with rum, sugar, and spices and toss well.
+• In a large bowl combine apples, lemon juice and zest, lightly whisked eggs, dried fruit with rum, sugar, and spices and toss well.

 • Sprinkle cornstarch across the top and mix well.
 Really mix well.